 TASKS:

-Prior to the site visit, review the applicable inspection procedure, specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review the applicable inspection procedure, specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

 Review the licensee’s organizational charts and compare them to the description in the FNMC plan.
 Discuss with the licensee the site’s management structure and how it ensures effective functioning of the MC&A system through: